 Take Long Walks, Run with Your Dog and Keep them Mentally Engaged

 Generally, a tired dog equals a calm and happy dog and this can be achieved through physical exercise as well as mental effort.
 If your dog knows that a long walk or a quick run happens before you leave, you’ve not only given them another good thing to associate with your absence, but you’ve also given them the opportunity to blow off steam so that they can relax when you’re gone.
 If a walk or run isn’t possible, play fetch in the backyard for 30 minutes and daycare is always an option even if just for 1 day or a 1/2 day per week.
 Any form of exercise will help your dog to burn off excess energy and will induce relaxation.

 Consult a Professional

 If none of the above tips has helped to relieve your dog’s separation anxiety, it’s probably time to talk to a professional.
-There’s nothing wrong with asking for help, and you’re certainly not the first dog owner to seek professional advice for separation anxiety.
+There’s nothing wrong with asking for help, and you’re certainly not the first dog parent to seek professional advice for separation anxiety.
 A professional dog trainer or pet reiki practitioner may even suggest other exercises for reducing anxiety to experiment with before you commit to the expense of training.

 Your dog doesn’t have to suffer through their separation anxiety, and neither do you.
 With some patience and troubleshooting, you can figure out what works best to make your dog feel secure and comfortable while you’re away.
 Most importantly, remember that you’re not alone and that you have options.
-Other dog owners have gone before you, and there is some excellent advice out there.
+Other dog parents have gone before you, and there is some excellent advice out there.